cgpoh/rfcs/active/000-spark-streaming-sink-source-platform.md

 ## Detailed design

-It is proposed to introduce two new Spark configurations: `spark.datahub.streaming.source.platform` for specifying the streaming source platform, and `spark.datahub.streaming.sink.platform` for the streaming sink.
+It is proposed to introduce two new Spark configurations: `spark.datahub.streaming_platform` for specifying the streaming platform, and streaming spec which is defined in the *Configuring Iceberg based dataset URNs* section below.
 Within the `generateUrnFromStreamingDescription` method in `SparkStreamingEventToDatahub.java`, these configurations will serve as fallbacks in cases where the regular expression matcher fails to extract the platform.
 If the configurations are set, their values will be used to determine the data platform.
 An example implementation is shown below:
 ```java
   public static Optional<DatasetUrn> generateUrnFromStreamingDescription(
         String description, SparkLineageConf sparkLineageConf) {